SIP for NRI

 Non-Resident Indians (NRIs) investing in SIP plans in India are subject to tax regulations as per following:

-Tax-free ULIPs: If the annual premium is below ₹2.5 lakh, maturity proceeds remain tax-exempt under Section 10(10D) of the Income Tax Act.
+- Tax-free ULIPs (Maturity Proceeds): If the aggregate annual premium of all ULIP policies issued on or after February 1, 2021, is below ₹2.5 lakh, the maturity proceeds remain fully tax-exempt under Section 10(10D) of the Income Tax Act, subject to other prescribed conditions (like premium not exceeding 10% of the sum assured).

-Deductions in ULIP: Premiums paid up to ₹1.5 lakhs per year in ULIP can be claimed under Section 80C.
+- Deductions in ULIP: Premiums paid up to ₹1.5 lakhs per year in ULIP can be claimed as a deduction under Section 80C, provided the policy meets the specified conditions (e.g., premium not exceeding 10% of the sum assured).

-Double Taxation: NRIs may be subject to taxation in their country of residence.
-They can use the Double Taxation Avoidance Agreement (DTAA) to claim relief to avoid double taxation on their investments.
+- Double Taxation Avoidance Agreement (DTAA): NRIs may be subject to taxation in their country of residence.
+They can use the Double Taxation Avoidance Agreement (DTAA) between India and their country of residence to claim relief or a tax credit to avoid double taxation on their investment income.
+The benefits under DTAA are generally available only upon providing a Tax Residency Certificate (TRC) and Form 10F.

 Important Points for NRIs to Invest in a SIP Investment in India